davidmgurley/skybudget/skybudget1/README.md

 ## Getting Started

 Fork and clone the repository and run npm install in main project folder to get started.
+Android Studio and Emulator is recommended for development and testing.

 ### Downloadable Version

-Sky Budget is currently in closed beta on the Google Play Store
+Sky Budget is currently in closed beta on the Google Play Store contact me for download keys.

 ### Contact Me